caldeyy/caldeyy.github.io/README.md

 # Education

-**MSc Mathematics in Science and Engineering**, Technical University of Munich, Munich, Germany
+**MSc Mathematics in Science and Engineering**, Technical University of Munich, Munich, 2024-2026
 - Application focus area: biomedical machine learning

-**BSc Mathematical and Computing Sciences for Artificial Intelligence**, Bocconi University, Milan, Italy
+**BSc Mathematical and Computing Sciences for Artificial Intelligence**, Bocconi University, Milan, 2021-2024
-- Thesis: "Inference of the dynamics of protein abundance and regulation in cancer: boosting and deep learning approaches", advisor: Francesca Buffa
+- Thesis: "Inference of the dynamics of protein abundance and regulation in cancer: boosting and deep learning approaches", advised by Francesca Buffa

 ---